Stephen-Hilton/familyhilton.com/blogs/2025-08-05--stephen--building-a-social-presence.md

 ---

 I've recently been given feedback from a trusted source: I need a better social presence, particularly on LinkedIn.
-Being younger side of GenX, this doesn’t come naturally.
-I grew up with computers, but not social media.
-Grew up programming, not posting everything I eat for dinner.
+I'm the younger side of GenX, but this still doesn’t come naturally.
+I grew up programming computers, not posting every meal to social media.

-Ironically, being a technologist in San Francisco / Silicon Valley for the last 15 years, I've consulted at almost all the big social media companies, where I had an amazing time building the new data scale needed to make the UX fast and easy.
+Ironically, being a technologist in San Francisco / Silicon Valley for the last 15 years I've consulted at almost all the big social media companies, where I had an amazing time building the new data scale needed to make the UX fast and easy.
 But... as a user?
 Meh, I don't feel compelled to curate the image of a perfect life.
 My life is messy and crazy, and I love every minute – but I’m too busy living my life to always stop and document.
 Guess I live life like a lazy developer programs.

 All that said – I take candid feedback seriously, and I take action.
 Humans are social creatures, and social media is a good way to share experiences in a scalable format.
 I don't really consider myself anti-social (clickbait), just happily distanced from social media.
 My new goal is therefore: build a MVP social media presence that is fun and authentic and of some value.
 But I want to do this my way -- I don't want to build a curated facade designed to impress, I just want to share real experiences with authentic thoughts.